GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/custom-script.md

 ## Person Authentication
 An authentication script enables you to customize the user experience for authentication.
-For example, you can write a script that enables a two-factor authentication mechanism like Duo Security, or FIDO U2F tokens.
+For example, you can write a script that enables a two-factor authentication mechanism like Duo Security or FIDO U2F tokens.
+Or you could call external security services like fraud detection or DDoS protection.

-Learn more about out-of-the-box options for user authentication in the [authentication guide](../authn-guide/intro.md/).

-Authentication scripts allow an admin to implement custom workflows to meet an organizations unique business requirements.
-It extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:
+The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:

 |Method|`isValidAuthenticationMethod(self, usageType, configurationAttributes)`|
 |---|---|